Build vs buy AI - why your leadership does not understand either choice

 Companies waste millions choosing build or buy based on cost spreadsheets and technical capabilities.
 The real decision is whether your middle managers understand AI well enough to actually use whatever you build or buy.
 Without that understanding, both choices fail at the same rate.

-The part everyone skips
+The layer everyone skips

 So they do what makes sense to them.
 They maintain the status quo.

-Why build vs buy frameworks fail
+Why build vs buy frameworks keep failing

 The typical build vs buy analysis looks at cost, time, customization needs, and competitive advantage.
 All rational criteria.
+And 76% of AI use cases are now deployed via third-party or off-the-shelf solutions anyway, suggesting the market has already made up its mind about buying.

 Six months after launch, adoption sat at 11%.

 Not in a formal training session.
 Not in a webinar.
-Through structured reverse mentoring where a 24-year-old data analyst sits down with a VP and shows them, hands-on, what AI can and cannot do.
+Through structured reverse mentoring where a 24-year-old data analyst sits down with a VP and shows them, hands-on, what AI can and can’t do.

 Stop asking build or buy first.
 Start by asking whether your management layer understands AI well enough to successfully deploy anything.